bquarks/composr-connector/docs/AuthConnector.md

 In options you can set:
 * headersExtension: This will add the headers you specify in every auth request you make.
 * authDataExtension: This will add claims you specify in every auth request you make.
+* errors: Callback functions when a login request fails.

 ```javascript
 const myInstanceOptions = {